TuumPHP/tuum/README.md

 A starter repository for TuumPHP web site.

-TuumPHP is a basic web application (micro + view) framework inspired by beauty of middleware structure of StackPHP, simpleness of Slim Framework, and ease of development of Laravel.
+TuumPHP is a basic (micro + view) web application framework inspired by clean middleware structure of StackPHP, simplicity of Slim Framework, and ease of development of Laravel.

-> tbh, I wish TuumPHP is a bit too complicated compared to Slim.
+> tbh, I feel TuumPHP is a bit too complicated compared to Slim.

 ### License